severalnines/docs/user-guide/admin_settings.rst

 Generate
 ``````````

-By default, the generated keys and cetificates will be created under default repository at ``/var/lib/cmon/ca``.
+By default, the generated keys and certificates will be created under default repository at ``/var/lib/cmon/ca``.

 * **New Folder**
     - Create a new directory under the default repository.